ZENODIUM/Hackerman/README.md

 ## Known drawbacks

 - Resend sandbox (`onboarding@resend.dev`) only delivers to the account inbox (`RESEND_TEST_TO`).
 Participants do not get mail until a domain is verified.
-- State is a local `data/store.json`.
-Restarting on another machine, or a new deploy, does not share attendees, clips, or Discord IDs.
-- Command Center has no auth.
-Anyone who can reach the host can run chips.
 - Interview clips live on disk under `data/interviews/`.
 They are gitignored and not on object storage.
 - Discord username lookup can miss (search vs exact username / global name / nick).
 We still post to a channel and log the miss.
-- `/status` never fires against localhost.
-Discord requires a public Interactions Endpoint URL.
 - Free ngrok: changing URL, Visit Site interstitial, not a stable participant link.
-- Gemini Flash-Lite is cheap and can return non-JSON; interview then shows `scoredBy: heuristic`.
 - Langfuse free tier is supervisor-only.
 Worker / tool spans stay local.
 - ReAct can fail; workers fall back to keywords.
 Discord tools are capped to avoid recursion-limit 10.
 - Eventbrite `profile.name` sometimes arrives as Python bytes literals (`b'Jane' b'Doe'`).
 We unwrap on sync; the API still sends that form.
-- GitHub health eval is three fixture repos, not a full multi-app eval. `team-stalled` can 409 on an empty repo and still classify as stalled.
-- The agent cannot create a new GitHub organization.
-- Eventbrite publish can 400 on some draft/invite states; stand-up continues.
-- Empty live Eventbrite sync does not wipe prior attendees (demo-safe, not a strict source of truth).

 ## Future steps